-Students who were enrolled in an eligible educational program of study any time before July 1, 2012, may continue to be considered Title IV eligible under either the ATB test or credit hour standards if they meet the following two-part test set forth below:
+Ability to Benefit students who were enrolled in an eligible educational program of study any time before July 1, 2012, may continue to be considered Title IV eligible under either the ATB test or credit hour standards if they meet the following two-part test set forth below:

 - 1. The student attended, or was registered and scheduled to attend, a Title IV eligible program at an eligible institution prior to July 1, 2012; and - 2.
-The student attained a passing score on an independently administered Department of Education (DOE) approved ATB test subject to the limitations set forth below.
+The student established qualification as an ATB student by documenting one of the two following ATB alternatives: - Passing an independently administered, Department of Education (DOE) approved ATB test; or - b.
+Successful completion of at least six credit hours, or the equivalent coursework (225 clock hours) that are applicable toward a certificate offered by the school.

-Note: The number of students enrolled under the Ability To Benefit Provision is limited to only certain diploma programs offered.
+NOTE: The number of students enrolled under the Ability to Benefit Provision is limited to only certain diploma programs offered.
 Please check with your admission representative regarding the programs that accept ATB students.
 The school reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.